ericwastaken/docker-heartbeat-pusher/README.md

 # Docker Heartbeat Pusher

 A Docker container that persistently sends HTTP requests (heartbeats) to a remote URL at regular intervals.
 This is useful for monitoring system uptime, as it allows another monitoring system to detect when the source system is down if heartbeats stop arriving.
+For a concrete example of a receiver, see the "Example Heartbeat Webhook Receiver" section below that uses Uptime Kuma, however any other system that accepts HTTP requests can be used.

 ## Purpose